Australian Gas Light Company: History

+AGL had New Zealand assets including a gas distribution system in the Hutt Valley and Porirua area, owned through its 71% owned subsidiary Natural Gas Corporation.
+This network was sold to Vector in 2004 for NZ$814 million.
+The company bought Transalta NZ's electricity retail business for NZ$824 million in 2001.
+Subsequently, selling the electricity retail asset for a loss.

 In late 2006, AGL merged with Alinta and then demerged to create separate retail and infrastructure companies.
 The transactions were executed on 25 October 2006 via two schemes of arrangement, resulting in a revised Alinta holding both companies’ combined infrastructure and asset management businesses, and AGL Energy, which holds AGL’s energy business as well as approximately one third of Alinta’s West Australian retail and cogeneration business (AlintaAGL).